 Next, you’ll want to practice book routines with each reading group.
 Where will they get their books from?
 What will they do with them afterward?
 When you hand them the book, will they set it on the table and wait for you to ask them to open it?
 Give your readers a book to physically practice with.
 Then they will know exactly what to do each time they come to your table.
 This will save you tons of time later not having to constantly remind them!

 For kindergarten students, you’ll also want them to review what to do with a book.
 Reviewing and teaching concepts about print will be very important for these young readers.
-We need our readers to understand how to open a book, when to turn the page, identifying letters, words, and sentences, and so much more!
+We need our readers to understand how to open a book, when to turn the page, identify letters, words, and sentences, and so much more!

 Introduce Students to Literacy Manipulatives